 And the table below, situated in the bay window space, actually had a glass top which we removed for the photos.
 It made this the perfect work space for when my clients needed to work from home.

 From Atlanta designers Heather Dewberry and Will Huff, we have these gorgeous formal family friendly spaces that were featured in Traditional Home.
-(Sorry, I wish the photos were larger, but Traditional Home doesn’t put up bigger images).
+(Click over for images)

 From the article: “While the chaises were custom-made to fit Jeff’s 6-foot-1-inch frame, “the kids have totally claimed them,” Andee says.
 Fortunately, the designers covered them with a durable chenille basket-weave fabric.
 “This is a high-traffic room, so we made sure fabrics would perform.”
 A center coffee table/ottoman wears easy-care Ultrasuede.
 “You can spill anything on it and wipe it off,” Dewberry says.”